Formalizing Hyperspaces and Operations on Subsets of Polish Spaces over Abstract Exact Real Numbers: Continuity

+The continuity principle is counter-classical, and at first glance it might appear restrictive to work in a system where discontinuous functions cannot be discussed.
+However, in the intended model of our formalization, the continuity principle is valid: a term $f: X \to Y$ is realized by a computable function between represented spaces, and such functions are necessarily continuous.
+Thus, exploiting the computational content of this fact can be useful.

+At the same time, it is easy to see that the continuity principle is independent of the other axioms in our system, as all previous axioms could still be validated in classical mathematics, i.e.\ the category of sets, while the continuity principle is counter-classical.
+Consequently, the continuity principle cannot be derived from the other axioms alone, and to introduce it in our system it must be assumed as an additional axiom.

+Let us next discuss the concrete formulation of the axiom.
+Rather than restricting to real functions, we want a formulation that is as general and abstract as possible.
+A common approach in constructive mathematics is to formulate continuity for functions on Baire space, $(\IN \to \IN) \to \IN$, as in the Kreisel–Lacombe–Shoenfield theorem~\cite{KreiselLacombeShoenfield1959}, and then encode more general spaces into Baire space.
+However, this is precisely the kind of encodings that we try to avoid in our approach whenever possible, by axiomatizing properties of abstract spaces directly.
+At the same time, we do not want to formulate a separate continuity principle for each combination of abstract types occurring in the development.
+We therefore propose the following continuity principle for sequences, which turns out to be general enough to cover the applications in this paper: \begin{axiom}[Continuity, \coqref{seq\_subset\_continuity}{/formalization/Base/MultivalueMonad.v}{105}] We assume a term of the following type:

+\end{axiom} Here, for $x : \dN \to X$ and $n : \dN$, the term $\restr{x}{n} : \listof{X}$ denotes the prefix of $x$ of length $n$, where $\listof{X}$ is the type of lists over $X$.
+Essentially, the axiom states that any semi-decidable subset of sequences is continuous, i.e.\ if a sequence $x: \dN \to X$ belongs to a subset defined by its characteristic function $f: (\dN \to X) \to \dS$, then there nondeterministically is a finite prefix of $x$ such that every sequence sharing this prefix also belongs to the subset.

-In the rest of this section, we demonstrate how this formulation of the continuity principle can be applied to obtain continuity principles on various types.
-One immediate application is to replace $\dS$ with any type $Y$ whose equality is semi-decidable: \begin{lem}[\coqref{continuity\_semidec\_eq}{/formalization/Hyperspace/Continuity.v}{239}] For any types $X, Y$ given that equality for $Y$ is semi-decidable, meaning that
+In the remainder of this section, we demonstrate how this formulation of the continuity principle gives rise to continuity principles on various other types.
+One immediate application is to derive a continuity principle for functions into any type $Y$ with semi-decidable equality: \begin{lem}[\coqref{continuity\_semidec\_eq}{/formalization/Hyperspace/Continuity.v}{239}] Let $X, Y: \Type$ and assume that equality on $Y$ is semi-decidable, i.e.,